MonkiG/CucStore-API/README.md

 * "/api/productos": Get all products from all users (method: GET only)
 * "/api/productos/:nombre": Get all products that match with the parameter ":nombre" (method: GET only)

+**The path '/api/usuario/' receives a token in the request headers, which is provided by the API during login."**

+## User
+* "/api/usuario": Get user info in request body using POST method, update user info and delete user (method: POST, DELETE, PUT)

 ### User Products
-**The path '/api/usuario/' receives a token in the request headers, which is provided by the API during login."**

-* "/api/usuario/productos": GET and POST their products if the user's token is valid (method: GET, POST, DELETE, PUT)
+* "/api/usuario/productos": Handle user products if the user's token is valid (method: GET, POST, DELETE, PUT)

 ## Libraries used
 * Express